 Some dogs with brachycephalic syndrome may also have a narrow trachea (windpipe), collapse of the larynx (the cartilages that open and close the upper airway), or paralysis of the laryngeal cartilages.

 Stenotic nares can be easily diagnosed on physical examination (Figure 3).
 Definitive diagnosis of both elongated soft palate and everted laryngeal saccules can only be made with the dog under anesthesia.
 Generally, brachycephalic breeds have a thick tongue that makes visualization of the larynx in an awake animal very difficult.
 Attempts to restrain the patient and retract the tongue sufficiently to allow visualization of the larynx are generally unsuccessful.
-Under anesthesia, elongated soft palates extend past the tip of the epiglottis (the entrance to the airway) by several millimeters.
+Under anesthesia, elongated soft palates extend past the tip of the epiglottis (the entrance to the airway).
 In severe cases the soft palate will extend directly into the laryngeal opening.
-The tip of the soft palate is and the edges of the larynx are often inflamed (swollen and red).
+The tip of the soft palate and the edges of the larynx are often inflamed (swollen and red).
 In chronic cases, the cartilages of the larynx become inflexible and begin to collapse, further narrowing the airway.
 Everted laryngeal saccules look like blue-gray soft tissue masses protruding into the airway just in front of the vocal folds (Figure 4).
 Your primary care veterinarian may also recommend chest x-rays to evaluate your pet’s lower airways and lungs.

-Patients must be monitored very closely immediately after surgery.
+Pets must be monitored very closely immediately after surgery.
 Significant inflammation or bleeding can obstruct the airway, making breathing difficult or impossible.
-Occasionally a tube must be placed and maintained through an incision in the neck into the trachea (“temporary tracheostomy”) until the swelling in the throat subsides enough that the dog can breathe normally.
+Occasionally a tube must be placed and maintained through an incision in the neck into the trachea (temporary tracheostomy) until the swelling in the throat subsides enough that the pet can breathe normally.

 The prognosis is good for young animals.
 They generally will breathe much easier and with significantly reduced respiratory distress.
 Their activity level can markedly improve.
 Older animals may have a less favorable prognosis, especially if the process of laryngeal collapse has already started.
-If the laryngeal collapse has advanced, the prognosis is poor unless additional procedures are performed to address this serious problem.
+If the laryngeal collapse is advanced, the prognosis is poor.